fengyusi/fengyusi.github.io/_pages/about.md

 {% include base_path %}

-I am a Postdoctoral Researcher at the University of Southern Technology University, where I am fortunate to work with Prof. [Yinqian Zhang](https://yinqian.org).
+I am a Postdoctoral Researcher at Southern University of Science and Technology, where I am fortunate to work with Prof. [Yinqian Zhang](https://yinqian.org).
 I received my Ph.D. from the Institute of Information Engineering, Chinese Academy of Sciences in January 2025.

 My research focuses on hardware security and side-channel attacks.